ruicliu/botframework-telephony/experimental/TelephonyControl.md

 {
     var result = CommandExtensions.GetCommandResultValue<object>(turnContext.Activity);

-    // Check if recordinf started successfully
+    // Check if recording started successfully
     if (result.Error != null)
     {
         var recordingFailed = VoiceFactory.TextAndVoice($"Recording has failed, but your call will continue.");